 In 2000, the U.N. launched its Millennium Development Goals.
 Goal #2, Education, focused only on enrollment, it ignored the question of whether children learned anything.(4) This was a flawed goal right from the start.
 Schools couldn’t handle the rapid influx of new students, and quality declined.

-In the years that followed, after many observers pointed that out, the U.N. could have changed this goal.
-It did change other goals but not this one, and in 2015 U.N.
+In the years that followed, after many observers pointed out the pointlessness of pursuing enrollment alone, the U.N. could have changed this goal.
+It did change other goals but not this one.
+In 2015 U.N.
 Secretary-General Ban Ki-moon announced unprecedented success for the MDGs.
 The education goal was a great success, said the U.N., because more children than ever were in school.
-In 2015 the new Sustainable Development Goals add the word “quality” when referring to education, but in practice, both the U.N. and Western NGOs continue to focus on enrollment.
+In 2015 the new Sustainable Development Goals added the word “quality” when referring to education, but in practice, both the U.N. and Western NGOs continue to focus on enrollment.
 They have no idea how to improve education quality, but lip service is enough for them to keep their jobs.

 To be sure, the U.N. does not push for rote memorization.
 Quite the opposite.
 As you read these words, somewhere UNICEF is running a workshop about “child-centered” education.
 But by setting enrollment as the goal, wringing its hands occasionally about children not learning (and thus, UNICEF needs more funding to fix that), the U.N. created the incentives that have resulted in teach-for-the-test memorization, with no regard for whether children are learning.

 A schooling monoculture.

 The U.N. preaches diversity, but practices the opposite – on many levels.